dwatson3/responsive-city-guide/tasks.md

 1. Create a cool mouse feature, like the classic cable car image.

 2. Show/hide the subheader titles and paragraph information.
 When an individual image is clicked on, the subheader and paragraph information is displayed.

+Design:
+1. Add a cool font from Google's free fonts.

 When in Laptop/Desktop pixel size:
 1) Have the navigation menu display horizontally